Configure Hardware

 The file /usr/share/displaynetworks/config.properties contains properties url and rotate.

-Once the installation has completed, login as pi using the password raspberry
+Once the installation has completed, login as the user you created during the install process

 If you need to set up wireless internet the run raspi-config with root permissions